About Kernel Documentation Linux Kernel Contact Linux Resources Linux Blog

 11 <num devs>: Number of underlying devices.

 12 <chunk size>: Size of each chunk of data.
-Must be a power-of-2 and at
+Must be at least as

 14 <dev path>: Full pathname to the underlying block-device, or a